You have no items in your cart. Want to get some nice things?Go shopping

 It wasn’t terrible or outwardly offensive, but to have someone’s long and distinguished academic career, their thirty some books and hundreds of other publications, reduced to “Dungeons and Dragons” and “heavy metal music” on a website where the majority of internet users get their first understanding of a person or topic, was if not nasty, at least demeaning.
 Ultimately, the entire page was little more than a cut-and-paste Nexus-search compendium on anything negative ever written about Painted Black.
 He’d written nearly twenty books in his career and hundreds of essays and articles, all about theology, post-modernism, and densely academic topics, yet his Wikipedia page centered around this one pop book.

-so many years, a public target and it was even harder for me, his son, to learn that Wikipedia, which I use almost daily, was little more than a platform for well-written, but bitter blog posts.
+It was hard that my father was, after so many years, a public target and it was even harder for me, his son, to learn that Wikipedia, which I use almost daily, was little more than a platform for well-written, but bitter blog posts.

 Reviewing Painted Black in 1991, scholar Jonathon S. Epstein writes: “Painted Black adds additional fuel to the flames of hysteria surrounding satanism [sic] in America”